 It’s not just shallow to find long hair attractive though.
 Healthy hair is a sign of good health though stress, poor diet, illness, pharmaceutical medications, poor hair products and inevitable aging can cause hair loss.
 Did you know the best thing to wash your hair in is Rain Water… Contrary to some belief systems, long hair on men was seen as a sign of powerful masculinity, strength, good health and virility.

 Some people prefer to have shorter hair or lose their hair.
 And some find short hair, especially on men more aesthetically pleasing while others love long locks.
 Mystics and Gurus are often depicted as having long hair and Ancient Greek Deities and other Mythological figures had long hair.
 Sorcerers and Wizards, such as Merlin had long hair and some controversial historical figures like Rasputin.
 On the flip side though in some spiritual practices they remove their hair.
-Jesus is depicted as having long hair and the biblical story of Moses saw him lose his power when his lover Delilah betrayed him and had a servant cut his hair.
+Jesus is depicted as having long hair and the biblical story of Samson saw him lose his power when his lover Delilah betrayed him and had a servant cut his hair.

 Some saw long hair as having a divine quality and that it gave them a sense of power.
 Native American Indian Men were renowned for having long hair and it was intrinsic to their cultural belief system and spirituality.